Handwritten manuscript signed by the choreographer Maurice Béjart.

 Album of signatures created by Cecil Henland, 1908 issue bearing 36 signatures of leading figures from literature, cinema, music, the press and French theatre, each dated between 1908 and 1910.

-Original ink drawing by Marie-Laure de Noailles, signed "Marie-Laure" within the artwork (appearing twice as a result of folding the paper while the ink was still wet).
-With an autograph postcard signed to Valentine Hugo, with 2 inscriptions and some parts of the photograph drawn over.
+Original ink drawing by Marie-Laure de Noailles, signed “Marie-Laure” within the artwork (appearing twice as a result of folding the paper while the ink was still wet).
+With an autograph postcard signed to Valentine Hugo, with two inscriptions and some parts of the photograph drawn over.

 Autograph manuscript by Louis Pasteur.
 One page in black ink on a single leaf, with numerous erased words and crossed-out passages.

-Unpublished note by Pasteur on his rabies vaccine.
+Unpublished note by pasteur on his rabies vaccine.

 Autograph manuscript signed of Victor Hugo’s “Ballade du fou,” sung by the jester Elespuru in his play Cromwell (IV, 1).
 Two pages on a folded leaf backed with green glazed paper.